Davenport’s q-Method#

 where \(u_i\) is the i-th vector measurement in the body frame, \(v_i\) is the i-th vector in the reference frame, and \(w_i\) are a set of \(N\) nonnegative weights for each observation.
 This famous formulation is known as Wahba’s problem.

-A first elegant solution was proposed by [Davenport1968] that solves this in terms of quaternions, yielding a unique optimal solution.
-The corresponding gain function is defined as:
+A first elegant solution was proposed by [Dav68] that solves this in terms of quaternions, yielding a unique optimal solution.
+The corresponding objective function is defined as:

 \[g(\mathbf{A}) = 1 - L(\mathbf{A}) = \sum_{i=1}^Nw_i\mathbf{U}^T\mathbf{AV}\]

-The gain function is at maximum when the loss function \(L(\mathbf{A})\) is at minimum.
+The objective function is at maximum when the loss function \(L(\mathbf{A})\) is at minimum.
 The goal is, then, to find the optimal attitude matrix \(\mathbf{A}\), which maximizes \(g(\mathbf{A})\).
 We first notice that:

 \[\begin{split}\begin{array}{rl} g(\mathbf{A}) =& \sum_{i=1}^Nw_i\mathrm{tr}\big(\mathbf{U}_i^T\mathbf{AV}_i\big) \\ =& \mathrm{tr}(\mathbf{AB}^T) \end{array}\end{split}\]